Leicester Square: Cinemas

+The Warner Theatre, near the north east corner, opened in 1938 on the site of the former Daly's Theatre.
+The Warner was demolished and rebuilt in 1993.
+In 2004, it was taken over by Vue.
+In 2006, it was one of the first two cinemas in Europe to screen a film in Digital 3D with Chicken Little.

 A short distance from the west of the square, on the south side of Panton Street, is the Odeon Panton Street.
 The Prince Charles Cinema, to the north of the square opened in 1962 with a "satellite dish" design where the audience looks upwards to the stage.
 The cinema became known for showing pornographic and erotic films during the 1970s, including Emmanuelle (1974).
 It later became a favourite venue for showing cult films, including The Rocky Horror Picture Show (1975) and a sing-along version of The Sound of Music (1965), and marathon performances including all seven Muppet films back to back.
 Prices are considerably cheaper than the main cinemas in the square; in 2013 a ticket for a new release at the Prince Charles cost £10, compared to £24 at the Odeon.

 Due to the Leicester Square's long association with cinema, a film-themed sculpture trail entitled Scenes in the Square was installed.
 In February 2020, eight sculptures were installed which depict characters from the last 100 years of cinema including Laurel and Hardy, Mary Poppins, Batman, Bugs Bunny, Don Lockwood portrayed by Gene Kelly, Paddington Bear, Mr. Bean, and Wonder Woman.
 In September 2020, a statue of Harry Potter riding a Nimbus 2000 was installed, becoming the ninth statue in the exhibition.
 In June 2021, a statue of the Iron Throne from HBO TV series Game of Thrones was unveiled to mark 10 years since the release of the first episode.